 You can approach any confidential adviser for undesirable behaviour at the UvA, irrespective of your department/unit or faculty.
-There are also special confidential advisers for PhD candidates at the Faculty of Social Sciences. .
+There are also confidential advisers appointed especially for PhDs at the AISSR.
 The confidential advisers work in accordance with the guidelines of the Landelijke Vereniging voor Vertrouwenspersonen (Netherlands Association of Confidential Advisers).

 Please note that, despite the current corona measures it is still possible to contact the confidential advisers.
 You can call or email them to arrange an appointment via Teams, Skype or Zoom.
 Questions or complaints are always treated confidentially.
 The confidential adviser only takes action if the student or employees agrees to this.

 Karin Venetis studies Psychology in Groningen, after which she got a PhD in Marketing from the Economics faculty of the University of Maastricht.
 After that she combined her academic career with marketing advice.
 At the UvA's faculty of Economics & Business she lectures in Marketing and is responsible for the Executive Business Administration programme.
 She is also responsible for teacher professionalisation within the newly launched Teaching & Learning centre for the faculty and has served as quality controller and intermediary between Business Administration Master's thesis students and their (external) supervisors for many years.

 As a confidential adviser Karin want to help colleagues deal with the authority and status structures within the university, which can be pretty vague.
 She also hopes to assist them in navigating the many different forums and bodies that can play a role in the kind of sensitive issues people contact a confidential adviser about.
 The complexity of a university can make it more difficult to grasp and deal with the hierachical structures but also offers additional sources of asssitance many do not know about.